Grands Magasins Dufayel: Flagship building and decoration

-The main building grew in stages within the large city block between rue de Clignancourt, rue Christiani, boulevard Barbès, and rue de la Nation (known since 1971 as rue de Sofia), In 1874, Crespin commissioned the first purpose-built expansion designed by architect Alfred Le Bègue, then assisted by his son Stephan.
+The main building grew in stages within the large city block between rue de Clignancourt, rue Christiani, boulevard Barbès, and rue de la Nation (known since 1971 as rue de Sofia).
+In 1874, Crespin commissioned the first purpose-built expansion designed by architect Alfred Le Bègue, then assisted by his son Stephan.

 After taking over in 1890, Dufayel entrusted a comprehensive building program to architect Gustave Rives, who erected a monumental entrance on 22, rue de Clignancourt, topped up by a 55-meter-high glass dome with a searchlight that made it prominently visible from all over Paris and around.
 The program entailed lavish artistic sponsorship with 200 statues, 180 paintings, a giant stained steel window, and the involvement of noted painters and sculptors including Georges Clairin, Horace Daillion, Jules Dalou, Alexandre Falguière, Gaston Veuvenot Leroux, and Pierre-Marie-François Ogé.
 The entrance porch was overlooked by a monumental relief by Dalou and flanked by two large allegorical bronze groups by Falguière, respectively representing Advertising (la publicité) and Credit, the two areas in which Dufayel had most distinctive leadership.
 Rives then designed two towering rotundas on boulevard Barbès, at the respective corners with rue de la Nation and rue Christiani.
 The expansion was completed in 1913, with the store surface reaching around 38,000 square meters.
 By then nearly the entire block had been remodeled for the store, except on the southwestern corner where a few older structures remained unchanged.

 During World War II the disaffected complex was used for storage of equipment by the occupation authorities, then by the American Red Cross.
 In 1951, it was acquired by the Banque Nationale pour le Commerce et l'Industrie (BNCI) which used it for its sprawling securities services operations, with up to six thousand staff on site.
 The BNCI had the iconic dome demolished in 1957.
+Falguière's bronze statues of Advertising and Credit were acquired by Daisaku Ikeda, founder of Soka Gakkai International, and transported to Japan in 1969.
+They were both installed on the campus of Sōka University in Hachiōji near Tokyo at its inauguration in 1971.

 In 2019, BNCI's successor BNP Paribas sold the building for redevelopment.
 The (by then) 12,500-square-meter property was renovated by Vinci Immobilier on a design by Paris-based firm Yrieix Martineau Architecture.

-Meanwhile, Falguière's bronze statues of Advertising and Credit were acquired by Daisaku Ikeda, founder of Soka Gakkai International, and transported to Japan in 1969.
-They were both installed on the campus of Sōka University in Hachiōji near Tokyo at its inauguration in 1971.
+In February 2026, it was announced that most of the complex would host an AI-themed coworking facility branded Cortex House.